Dicklesworthstone/llm_aided_ocr/README.md

 2. LLM corrected output
 3. LLM corrected output with hallucinations filtered out

+*Note*: This script is pretty slow, particularly on longer PDFs.
+The sample PDF mentioned above in the "Example Output" section took around an hour to completely process on a fairly powerful machine, but where everything was done using a CPU rather than a GPU.

 ## Functions
 Here are some of the important functions and what they do: